Having surgery

 Before surgery

-You see a surgeon who explains the surgery.
-An anaesthetist checks your general health and explains more about your general anaesthetic.
-Both answer any questions that you may have.
+You will see a surgeon who explains the surgery.
+An anaesthetist will then check your general health and explain more about your general anaesthetic.

 You need to have an empty stomach before the surgery.
-Your nurse and doctor tell you when you need to stop eating and drinking.
+Your nurse and doctor will tell you when you need to stop eating and drinking (fasting).

 During surgery